Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Experiments

 \subsection{Evaluation}

-The proposed model is evaluated on multiple grounds.
-First, we evaluated the segmentation and detection performance on the three independent test datasets.
+The proposed model (Renal-Net) is evaluated on multiple grounds.
+First, we evaluated the segmentation and detection performance on the three independent test datasets comparing the model with and without post-processing.
 Secondly, for the TCGA-KIRC and Charité Universitätsmedizin Berlin test sets we performed subgroup analysis to assess potential performance variations.

-Performance is reported for three regions: (1) kidney only, (2) kidney + abnormalities, and (3) abnormalities only.
-This structured evaluation enables a clear comparison, isolating kidney segmentation performance—particularly relevant for comparison with TotalSegmentator, which was trained on healthy kidneys—and assessing our model's robustness in segmenting kidneys without abnormalities.
-Following the KiTS challenge evaluation \cite{heller_2023}, performance metrics are also reported on the combined segmentation of kidneys and abnormalities.
+Performance is reported for three regions: (1) kidney only, (2) kidney + masses, and (3) renal masses only.
+This structured evaluation enables a clear comparison, isolating kidney segmentation performance - particularly relevant for comparison with TotalSegmentator, which was trained on healthy kidneys - and assessing our model's robustness in segmenting kidneys without lesions.
+Following the KiTS challenge evaluation \citep{heller_2023}, performance metrics are also reported on the combined segmentation of kidneys and lesions.